 Channel catfish anglers need a medium-heavy rod.
 It allows the catfish to fight.
 Since a heavy rod is too stiff.
 Look at rods with a line rating of 10-25 pounds and a weight rating of 1-4 ounces.
-The length of 7-9 foot is best since channels move into shallower waters to feed.
+The length of 7-9 feet is best since channels move into shallower waters to feed.
 You do not need to cast 80 yards or more.
 This rod is good for occasional flatheads also.

 Catfish Rods for the Average Angler Top Picks

 - B’ n’ M Silver Cat Rod; well made and affordable

 - Shakespeare Ugly Stik Catfish Rod; several lengths and budget-priced

 B’ n’ M Silver Cat Rod

 A one-piece rod available in spinning or casting models.
 This rod is for larger catfish with a line rating of 25-50 pounds and a weight of 2-8 ounces.
 The length of 7 1/2 foot is a little short but allows a shore angler more places to fish.
 The aluminum reel seat will take the pressure and the double locking nut keeps a reel on tight.
 The hi-vis tip helps see bites at night when most catfish are active.